baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

        └─ObserverContouringStudy.xml
 ```

-This is a copy of the original quiz as set up by the administrator.
+This is a copy of the original master quiz as set up by the administrator.
 As the quiz progresses throughout the user's login session, elements and attributes
 are added to capture various pieces of information (responses, login times, username etc.)
 as described below.